ryeash/doctor/README.md

 # Aspect Oriented Programming (AOP)

-AOP is supported for any provided type that is an interface or a public, non-final class.
+AOP is supported for any provided type that is an interface or a public, non-final class with a zero-arg constructor.

 ### Basics